khase/leaseplan-bot/README.md

 Using this command you can overwrite your personal detail message format.
 Internally the bot uses the `html/template` engine to validate your format.
 A detailed documentation can be found at the [official package documentation](https://pkg.go.dev/html/template#Template) (this documentation is quite "tecky" but i did not find somethin more beginner friendly yet 🙁).

-The passed root object is the current [dto.Item](https://github.com/khase/leaseplanabocarexporter/blob/master/dto/item.go) which contains all known data about a single car offer.
+The passed root object is [dto.Item](https://github.com/khase/leaseplanabocarexporter/blob/master/dto/item.go) which contains all known data about a single car offer.
 The most interesting Data (e.g. car model, net price or engine type) can be found in the property [RentalObject](https://github.com/khase/leaseplanabocarexporter/blob/master/dto/rental_object.go)

 Example (current default message formats can be found in the [user struct](lpbot/config/user.go)):